kmaooad/coding-19W05/README.md

     2. `getCustomers() : string list` returns JSON list of customers in Billing

 You have to implement syncing customers from Billing to Accounting (`Client.fs`) according to these rules:

     1. For every customer in Billing create **two** customers in Accounting: one named exactly as in Billing, another - with added "(Prepaid)" in the end, e.g. "Charlie Corporation (Prepaid)"

     2. If customer already exists in Accounting, but name has been changed in Billing, it has to be updated in Accounting.

-### Implementation hint

-For this task you may need to save some internal state of sync process - you can use same file trick as in previous task.
-Since there is not much data in this case, simple JSON serialization to file will be sufficient.

 ### (Optional) Peer review